-The Liquidity Marker shows you where significant changes of liquidity have occurred.
-It allows you to see larger player activity and indicates the precise moment that limit orders were added, pulled, or moved.
-It also shows you the amount of liquidity involved.
+The Liquidity Marker shows you where significant changes in liquidity have occurred.
+This add-on also allows you to see larger player activity, and indicates the precise moment that limit orders were added, pulled, or moved, all while showing you the amount of liquidity involved.

 How It Works

 - Liquidity Markers: This adds markers that show price levels on the heatmap where the liquidity has significantly changed (by a configurable amount) within a 5-second period.
 You can adjust the sensitivity of the marker by changing the threshold setting in the configuration panel.